daddiofaddio/sitemap-extract/README.md

 ## Customization

-In addition to proxies, users can choose to utilize the default or advanced options of Cloudscraper or use features such as rotating headers and user-agents directly in the script.
+In addition to proxies, users can choose to utilize the default or advanced options of Cloudscraper or use features such as rotating headers and user-agents directly in the script to better mimic different browsers and avoid detection.

 ### Proxy Configuration

 Proxies can be configured in the script or via environment variables.

-### Rotating Headers and User-Agents

-You can customize the list of user-agents and headers directly in the script to better mimic different browsers and avoid detection.

 ## Logging